Martin Seeleib-Kaiser

 Martin Seeleib-Kaiser (born 13 February 1964) is a European social scientist.
-He studied Political science, American Studies and Public Law at the Ludwig-Maximilians University, Munich, from where he also received his PhD in political science.
-Since 2017, he has been a professor of comparative public policy at the Institute of Political Science of the Eberhard Karls Universität Tübingen, in Tübingen, Germany.
+He studied Political Science, American Studies and Public Law at LMU Munich, from where he also received his PhD in political science.
+Since 2017, he has been Professor of Comparative Public Policy at the Institute of Political Science of the Eberhard Karls Universität Tübingen, in Tübingen, Germany.
 He was previously a Fellow of St Cross College, Oxford, and Barnett Professor of Comparative Social Policy and Politics at the Department of Social Policy and Intervention of the University of Oxford.
 He had earlier taught at the University of Bremen (Germany), and at Duke University in Durham, North Carolina, in the United States.